roblatour/ESP32TimeServer/README.md

 ### OTA Updates (Over Ethernet)

-OTA updates can be performed following the initial flash of this project assuming the configuration option<br>
-supportForOTEUpdates is set to true in the file ESP32TimeServerSettings.h
+OTA updates may be performed following the initial flash of this project assuming the option 'supportForOTEUpdates' was set to 'true' for the initial build and flash of this project.

 A VS Code task **"ESP-IDF: OTA Upload over Ethernet"** is included in `.vscode/tasks.json`.
 It builds the firmware and deploys it to the device over